 Applying the principles described above, the Panel contends that incorporation of a dominant "NOVARTIS" element of Complainant's trademarks (which standalone enjoys high level of distinctiveness) into the disputed domain name constitutes confusing similarity between Complainant's trademark and the disputed domain name.
-Addition of a non-distinctive element - geographical suffix "INDIA" - cannot prevent the association in the eyes of internet consumers between the disputed domain name and the Complainant's trademarks and thus the likelihood of confusion still exists.
-On the contrary, it may mislead the internet users that the disputed domain name is somehow related to Complainant's business in India.

-For sake of completeness, the Panel asserts that the top-level suffix in the disputed domain name (i.e. the ".com") must be disregarded under the identity and confusing similarity tests as it is a necessary technical requirement of registration.
+For sake of completeness, the Panel asserts that the top-level suffix in the disputed domain name (i.e. the ".AFRICA") must be disregarded under the identity and confusing similarity tests as it is a necessary technical requirement of registration.